Kyorochan: "Kyorosk"

 The "Kyorosk" is a kiosk constructed in the JR East train station at Tamachi, Tokyo, in 2003.
 The store features Morinaga products, focusing especially on Kyoro-chan.
 Since the Morinaga corporate headquarters are located near Tamachi-eki Station, this store was devised as a joint venture between the company and JR East.

 Video games

-There are a couple licensed Nintendo games, along with a PlayStation sequel.
-The games however are not related to the anime.
+There are a couple licensed Nintendo games, along with a PlayStation sequel, but they are not related to the anime: